 One program has a rule that adjusts to another program's rule a. ...One Program's Rule is More Restrictive Than the Other.
-What to do?
-The more restrictive rule is applied.
-Georgia Bearment of Manual Community Affairs | LIHTC and HOME Compliance Manual

 The LIHTC rules require that LIHTC properties with RD or HUD funding use the RD or HUD utility allowances for LIHTC purposes (see Chapter 3).